| | |

 Overhead shot of salmon couscous bowl garnished with parsley.

-But once you taste how good salmon is in bite-sized, air-fried form, you’ll wonder why you ever cooked it any other way!
 These salmon bites are based off of my air fryer salmon recipe, but with different spices that match this recipe a little more.

 Ingredients needed to make salmon couscous bowls.